mbaumer/us_hep_funding/docs/_states/OH.md

 <a name="OH-03"></a>
 [Back to top](#top)
 ## OH-03 -- Rep. Joyce Beatty (D)
+### Committees
+Joyce Beatty is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $9,669,000.00 in SC HEP grants.